AdelKS/LinuxGamingGuide/README.md

 You need to download the corresponding `.wav` file to your headset, from the [AutoEq](https://github.com/jaakkopasanen/AutoEq) github repository.
 For example the files related to my headset are [these ones](https://github.com/jaakkopasanen/AutoEq/tree/master/results/rtings/rtings_harman_over-ear_2018/SteelSeries%20Arctis%20Pro%20GameDAC).
 There's a 44.1kHz and a 48kHz version for those `.wav` files.
 Pick the highest frequency your soundcard can handle, or just try both if you are too lazy to figure that out haha.

 *Note:* the `easyeffects` app must remain open for this to keep on working, except if you enable the "start as a service on login" menu option then log out and back in.

 ### Mic noise suppression

-You have cherry blue mechanical keyboard, your friends and teammates keep on complaining/sending death threats about you being too noisy with your keyboard ?
+You have cherry blue mechanical keyboard, your friends and teammates keep on complaining/sending death threats about you being too noisy with your keyboard?
 Fear no more.

 **A bit of history:** People from Mozilla made some research to apply neural networks to noise suppression from audio feeds, they [published](https://jmvalin.ca/demo/rnnoise/) everything about it, including the code.
 Another person, "Werman", picked up their work and made it work as a [PulseAudio plugin](https://github.com/werman/noise-suppression-for-voice).